Aaliyah: Illegal marriage

 Jamie Foster Brown in the 1994 issue of Sister 2 Sister wrote that "R. Kelly told me that he and Aaliyah got together, and it was just magic."
 Brown also reported hearing about a sexual relationship between them.
 "I've been hearing about Robert and Aaliyah for a while—that she was pregnant.
 Or that she was coming and going in and out of his house.
 People would see her walking his dog, 12 Play, with her basketball cap and sunglasses on.
 Every time I asked the label, they said it was platonic.
 But I kept hearing complaints from people about her being in the studio with all those men."
 Brown later added "at 15, you have all those hormones and no brains attached to them".

 In his 2011 book The Man Behind the Man: Looking from the Inside Out, Demetrius Smith Sr., Kelly's former tour manager, revealed that Kelly married Aaliyah after she told him that she was pregnant.
-In the 2019 documentary Surviving R. Kelly, Smith described how he helped Aaliyah forge the necessary documents to show she was 18 in order to marry Kelly.
+In the 2019 documentary Surviving R. Kelly, Smith described how he helped Aaliyah forge the necessary documents to show she was 18 to marry Kelly.
 Smith also said he was "not proud" of his role in facilitating their marriage.
 Additionally, the documentary revealed that Jovante Cunningham, a former backup dancer, claimed to have witnessed Kelly having sex with Aaliyah on his tour bus.

 Aaliyah admitted in court documents that she had lied about her age.
 In May 1997, she filed suit in Cook County seeking to have all records of the marriage expunged because she was not old enough under state law to get married without her parents' consent.
 It was reported that she cut off all professional and personal ties with Kelly after the marriage was annulled and ceased contact with him.
 In a 2014 interview, Aaliyah's cousin Jomo Hankerson said that she "got villainized" for her relationship with Kelly and the scandal over the marriage made it difficult to find producers for her second album.
 "We were coming off of a multi-platinum debut album and except for a couple of relationships with Jermaine Dupri and Puffy, it was hard for us to get producers on the album."
 Hankerson also expressed confusion over why "they were upset" with Aaliyah given her age at the time.